Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 a kilo of bananas | 20 EGP Per KG. |

 Understandably there will be people who disagree with what we are saying.
-“Sure it’s only a small bit more they are charging.”
+“Sure it’s only a small bit more they are overcharging.”

 Fair enough, everyone is entitled to their own opinion.
-We do not like getting overcharged, even if it is small amounts, it is the principle of honesty that we value highly.
+Personally, we do not like getting overcharged, even if it is small amounts, it is the principle of honesty that we value highly.

 - The majority of Egyptian people you will encounter will be honest, friendly, and kind people.